Skip to content

 # packages/customer_portal/lib/engine.rb

-scope_to_entity Organization, strategy: :subdomain
+scope_to_entity Organization, strategy: :current_organization

 # packages/customer_portal/config/routes.rb